galpalmery/csvorter/Readme.md

 ```
 or use your IDE to build with maven.

+the maven build will create an executable jar under the target folder

-to create javadoc site run
+to create a javadoc site under target\site, run the following command
 ```
 mvn javadoc:javadoc
 ```
-the maven build will create an executable jar under the target folder

 to run the program run
 ```
 java -jar csvsorter-1.0-SNAPSHOT.jar <args>